 Our second walk on the Pembrokeshire Coast Path covers the section between the popular holiday resort towns of Saundersfoot and Tenby.

-This walk starts at Coppet Hall Beach car park and there are plenty of facilities available at the nearby watersports centre.
-From Coppet Hall we walked into Saundersfoot and continued along the main road which leads uphill and out of the town.
+This walk starts at Coppet Hall Beach car park.
+The watersports centre has plenty of facilities available and nearby are information boards on the local history of the area.
+From Coppet Hall we walked into Saundersfoot, then continued along the main road which leads uphill and out of the town.
 At the top of the hill overlooking Saundersfoot beach is a great view across the bay.
-The early morning blustery conditions creating magnificent white crest waves rolling onto Saundersfoot’s golden sands.

 The path is way marked at The Glen, where the path enters Rhode Wood with a climb uphill on a rough stony track which continues through to Swallow Tree Woods.
 The path winds it’s way along a pleasant clifftop woodland trail with occasional views of the sea and the rocky shoreline below.